Screach37/Screach37/README.md

 ## Professional Experience

-  •	1.4 + years of experience with RedHat Linux 7.x,8x, Debian 8.x and 9.x, CentOS 7.x and 8x, Oracle VM, VM-Ware, Ubuntu 18x,20x
+  •	Good experience with RedHat Linux 7.x,8x, Debian 8.x and 9.x, CentOS 7.x and 8x, Oracle VM, VM-Ware, Ubuntu 18x,20x

   •	Experience in Designing, Installing and Implementing Ansible configuration management system and in writing playbooks for Ansible and deploying applications.